code-craka/developer-portfolio-dashboard/docs/API_DOCUMENTATION.md

 # API Documentation

 This document provides comprehensive documentation for all API endpoints in the Developer Portfolio Dashboard.
+The API supports both public endpoints for the portfolio frontend and protected admin endpoints for content management through the admin dashboard interface.

 ## Base URL